 Fermented Cabbage

-Fermented cabbage is a staple food during frigid Balkan winters.
-In Belgrade, where I partly grew up, almost every household had some Kiseli Kupus (sour cabbage) in their basement, with its pungent smells wafting between the streets.
+Fermented cabbage is a staple food during frigid Balkan winters (at least they used to be).
+In Belgrade, where I partly grew up, every household had Kiseli Kupus (sour cabbage) in their basement, with its pungent smells wafting between the streets.

 INGREDIENTS

-non–iodized salt, unrefined sea salt, for a 3% brine
+Salt, non–iodized, unrefined sea salt, for a 5% brine

-water (amount depends on the weight of your cabbage but easy to figure out)
+water (the amount depends on the weight of your cabbage)

 Optional: